Johana Martinez

 Well, it’s a beautiful city with some dark parts.
 Many people think it’s a beautiful city, but when you have lived there and experienced everything, you can tell it’s not as good as people hype it up to be.

 Who’s your favorite person to hang out with when going out to eat?
-And how long have you guys been friends?
+How long have you been friends with them?

-Besides my family, I hang out with my friend Nicolle Pedraza, who is also in KORYO.
+Besides my family, I hang out with my friend Nicolle, who is also in KORYO.
 We became friends back in high school.
-Sometimes, it feels surprising and shocking that we've been friends for [only] like two to three years.
-It feels like we've known each other for so long.
+Sometimes, it feels surprising that we’ve been friends for only two to three years.
+It feels like we’ve known each other for so long.

 Why did you join KORYO?

-I joined KORYO because I liked what it was fighting for, and [I wanted to] spread awareness about opioids, one of the problems Los Angeles faces.
+I joined KORYO because I liked what it was fighting for.
+[I wanted to] spread awareness about opioids, one of the problems Los Angeles faces.
 [There are] a lot of homeless people here, and sometimes those homeless people fall into drugs and then end up [using] them every day.
-I like to bring awareness to the community.
+I’d like to bring awareness to the community.

 What have you learned in KORYO about opioids or stimulants?

-I've learned that many people don't know about it, and not everyone needs to be in a low place [to start using].
-[They may begin taking] stimulants or opioids that the doctors prescribe them, or some people fall into it under peer pressure.
-The people who experience it come in different shapes and sizes.
+I’ve learned that many people don’t know about it, and not everyone needs to be in a low place [to start using drugs].
+They might begin taking stimulants or opioids that the doctors prescribe to them, or some people fall into it under peer pressure.
+Those who experience it come in different shapes and sizes.

 How is it going for you in the program?
 Are you enjoying it?

-I've been enjoying my experience.
-I wished I could come earlier for the first few weeks but couldn’t because I had volleyball practice.
+I’ve been enjoying my experience.
+I wished I could come earlier for the first few weeks, but I couldn’t because I had volleyball practice.
 Besides that, I’ve enjoyed it.
 Everyone has been so nice and respectful about what we are learning.

 On the first day of the program, how did you feel?

 I did feel a little bit unprepared, like I didn’t know what would happen.
-But like I said, I have Nicole in the group, so I feel more comfortable that she came with me.
+But as I said, I have Nicole in the group, so I feel more comfortable that she came.

 If you need help in the program, would the staff members or even your peers help you out?